thedynamiclinker/ld/Plan.md

 Social life is broken, both in the world of atoms (aka, physical reality) and the world of bits (aka, the internet).

+In this file, we will sketch a rough draft of what we believe is a possible solution.

 This is going to move fast, and there's a lot of information behind the links.

 Lesser minds than yours will have trouble keeping up.